marianocali/cssya/README.md

 ### CREATING USER AND DATABASE IN MYSQL
-Here is a description with command line you can do the same in Workbench as you choice.
+Here is a description with command line you can do the same in Workbench.

 1) At the command line, log in to MySQL as the root user: